WebCrew/HumHub-Gamer-Theme/README.md

 **NOTE:**
 _The theme needs one Space which is open also for guests, otherwise the login/registration is not working!
 I will not change that feature, because thats the way my theme has to work, but you are welcome to edit it in your installation to fit your needs._

+**SPECIAL**: My TodGmbH theme has now Markdown support in all Space messages and also comments.
+I can understand the performance implications of doing this on the server side.
+However, **there aren't any of those concerns** if we process the Markdown on the client side, so all is fine.

 **Profile Screenshot**